A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Death And Double Rifles

-Death And Double Rifles by Mark Sullivan (2000) is an in-depth look at what motivates Sullivan to risk his life, why he deliberately walks up to wounded Cape buffalo and rogue bull hippo, challenging them on their own turf, just so he can hunt "his way".
+Death And Double Rifles by Mark Sullivan (2000) is an in-depth look at what motivates Sullivan to deliberately walk up to wounded Cape buffalo or 'rogue' bull hippo, challenging them on their own turf, just so he can hunt "his way".

 Gilles Tre-Hardy